Women’s Field Pants: What Conservation Professionals Recommend

 Duluth Trading Company

-53 Endorsements – Duluth dominated overall and earned praise across every relevant category: thorns, durability, heat, comfort, curvy fit.
-No other brand came close.
+53 Recommendations – Duluth earned praise across every relevant category: thorns, durability, heat, comfort, curvy fit.

 Professionals Love

-- Fire Hose fabric – double layered from mid-thigh to ankle – survives thorns and rock scrambles.
+- Fire Hose fabric.
+Double layered from mid-thigh to ankle, it survives thorns and rock scrambles.
 "Great for busting through brush."

 - Actual pockets that hold tools, notebooks, radios, and snacks without complaint.
 "Pocket availability is the best I’ve seen."